 A set routine means normalcy.
 It creates a secure predictable environment for the child, with no fear of the unknown.
 Not following a routine can be overwhelming and a mess for us adults also.
 We may somehow survive that mess, but for kids it means increased crankiness, meltdowns and even tantrums.
 Now, every family has a different routine.
 This post is just to share my two cents on why a routine is important and how it has helped me.

 The most common and important routines to be set or followed daily are the bedtime, waking up time and meal times.
 A set bedtime and waking up time will ensure adequate sleep and a well rested mind.
 Thus, a happy and well settled child.
 Along with this, fixing up the meal times automatically sets the body clock including good bowel movements.
 Which is essential for overall better functioning of the body & mind.
 Some might even agree to fixing their meals as well.
 Eventually they will know whether its breakfast time, snack time or major meals and what to expect for that meal.
 Also make sure they have healthy and filling meals.
 A hungry child is more cranky.
 For this weekly meal plans help a lot.
 And i have learnt it the hard way.
 My mom has done it all her life, I on the other hand didn’t follow it until now.
 Trust me it makes your life much more easy.
-Also, how i plan my meals coming up in the next post.

 Next is setting up a schedule for their other activities.
 Like, study / homework time, structured play, free play, art & craft, park time, sports etc. Fixing all of this helps a child know what he has to do when.
 This is a great help for us parents or care takers also.
 With a predictable time table, the question “what to do now” will not arise again and again.
 This time table can even be used to manage your day.
 You can manage your work time, me time and household chores accordingly.
 Like, the kids can colour or paint when you are busy in the kitchen or with work, or you can even setup your work calls during their nap times and screen time.